 While most of us will never be in the middle of a literally earth-shattering conflict, most any conflict can feel that way to us when we're in the middle of it.
 Our egos, our relationships, our livelihoods are often at stake - or at least FEEL as if they are at stake.

+5 Ways to Approach Conflict 1.
+Set boundaries, expectations, and outcomes for the conversation.
+2. Be willing to try more than ONCE to get your point across, before resorting to anger.
+3. Disarm your 'opponent' emotionally by letting them know you understand their side of the conflict.
 4. Avoid becoming overly defensive OR offensive, which takes you both off point, and into an emotional state that is harder to control than an objective state that focuses on the actual issues.
+5. Bring in a third party to arbitrate/defuse the tension.

 If you're headed into a potentially contentious discussion with peers, clients, competitors, or even your boss, you'll want to avoid having it end with a Kryptonite spear plunging into your chest.